webdevops/php-docker-boilerplate/documentation/INSTALL.md

 There is also a [Vagrant VM for VirtualBox, VMware and Parallels](https://github.com/webdevops/vagrant-docker-vm) with a mailcatcher (Postfix with Dovecot, catches all outgoing mails).

-_Warning:_ Boot2docker ist not recommended because of slow/buggy file sharing between host and guest and there is no convienient way to access the box with Samba or SSH.
+_Warning:_ Boot2docker is not recommended because of slow/buggy file sharing between host and guest and there is no convenient way to access the box with Samba or SSH.
 This Docker boilerplate tries to avoid common anti-patterns like a Samba/SSH container because Boot2docker isn't able to handle such tasks.